 6. Stress puts you at greater risk for mental illnesses of all kinds.

 The root cause of most mental illnesses is not yet understood.

-Most likely the answers will be a complex variety of factors.
+If answers are ever found, the causes will most likely be a complex variety of factors.

 Recent research has discovered physical differences in the brains of people with stress disorders.

 ✓Stress Relief Supplements See Amazon.com for best selection and value

 Their ratio of the brain’s white matter to gray matter is higher.
 (27)

 Stress predisposes you to developing a variety of mental illnesses including anxiety and panic disorders, depression, PTSD, schizophrenia, bipolar disorder, drug addiction and alcoholism.
 (28, 29, 30)

 More on Be Brain Fit: